Find a pickleball court near you!

 The top of the net should be edged with a 2-inch white tape binding over a cord or cable.
 This ensures that the top edge of the net is easily visible.
 The rules also suggest a center strap for permanent nets, which allows for easy adjustment of the net’s height.

-For both permanent and portable pickleball nets, various systems using straps or hook-and-loop closures are sometimes incorporated into the design.
+The best pickleball nets are easy to secure, and sometimes straps or hook-and-loop closures are incorporated into the design.
 This allows players to easily adjust the tension of the net.

 Most portable pickleball nets use steel tubing or PVC for their frames.
 Steel is heavier, making it a bit more cumbersome to transport.
 But it’s much more effective for playing.
 Powerful shots or strong wind can blow over a portable PVC-framed net, which is frustrating.

-A high-quality portable pickleball net will have a frame made from interlocking powder-coated steel tubes that function similar to tent frames.
+A high-quality portable pickleball net will have a frame made from interlocking powder-coated steel tubes that function similarly to tent frames.
 The frame will have a wide base for added stability.

 Some nets also come with bags that have wheels, which can make transporting your pickleball gears much easier.

-The standard tennis net height set by the International Tennis Federation (ITF) is 36″ in the middle and 42″ at the posts.
-This compares to the pickleball net height of 34″ in the middle and 36″ at the posts.
+The standard tennis net height set by the International Tennis Federation (ITF) is 36″ in the middle and 42″ at the sidelines.
+This compares to the pickleball net height of 34″ in the middle and 36″ at the sidelines.

 Pickleball nets and tennis nets do serve the same role: to provide a barrier over which players have to hit.
 So, there’s a lot of similarity in their basic design.